enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 ### Shake animation for the new message

-- Go to the index.css file and paste the following css code for shake animation
+- Open the index.css file and paste the following css code for shake animation
 ```javascript
 /* SHAKE ANIMATION ON HORIZONTAL DIRECTION */
 .shake {